binaryphile/docker-redmine/README.md

 ### Start Redmine

-Run `daemon.sh` as in Getting Started.
+Run `redmine.sh` as in Getting Started.

 Stop with `docker ps -l` and `docker stop [id]`.